-Sean touching his son’s face onscreen, Cheryl after being battered by her husband – moving moments.
+Sean touching his son’s face onscreen, Cheryl after her husband battered her – moving moments.
 But Ken telling dinner guests Audrey and Lewis, “Tracey always says how much she misses her mother’s home cooking, her stuffed marrow in particular.”
 Like Audrey, I knew: “yum yum.”
 This is going to be good!

-And what followed Ken’s statement was a tiny three-act play set into Tuesday and Wednesday’s episodes, starring Ken and Deirdre, Audrey and Lewis.
+What followed Ken’s statement was a tiny three-act play.
+Set into Tuesday and Wednesday’s episodes, it starred Ken and Deirdre, Audrey and Lewis.

 The Barlow dining room, after their (and our) appetites had been whetted in the Rovers.
 Not really Audrey’s though.
 She seems to not be a fan of stuffed marrow.
 (I don’t know why the writers picked on the poor squash, any type of which is delicious when stuffed and baked.
 I guess it just sounds funny – yum yum, marrow!!)